chiedolabs/flashpoint/README.md

 - Better docs
 - Create an automation script for creating new projects.
 - Complete beta and move to version 1.0
-- Add to homebrew for a more sensible installation process.

 ## Legal Stuff